MicrosoftDocs/biztalk-docs/biztalk/core/how-to-remove-incomplete-activity-instances.md

 ---
-title: "Remove Incomplete Activity Instances | Microsoft Docs"
+title: "Remove Incomplete Activity Instances"
-description: Execute the custom RemoveDanglingInstances SQL script to remove incomplete instances from the BAM Primary Import database in BizTalk Server ms.custom: "" ms.date: "01/18/2018" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Execute the custom RemoveDanglingInstances SQL script to remove incomplete instances from the BAM Primary Import database in BizTalk Server ms.custom: "" ms.date: "01/18/2018" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: "" ms.topic: "article"

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: 7060578c-6267-487b-8530-efa18f9431ce
-caps.latest.revision: 13
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Remove Incomplete Activity Instances
 When a BAM definition file is deployed, five tables are created in the BAM Primary Import database for each activity defined in the definition file.
 These tables are: